 Assume the following information has been gathered from your sprayer:

-Width = 18 inches (measures distance between two nozzles on the boom of the sprayer:
+- Width = 18 in. (measures distance between two nozzles on the boom of the sprayer:

-If the GPA calculated according to the formula above does not meet the requirements of a specific application, the rate of output can be adjusted by switching the nozzle.
+If the GPA that is calculated according to the formula does not meet the requirements of a specific application, the rate of output can be adjusted by switching the nozzle.
 To determine the nozzle with the correct output, use the GPM formula.

 - Determine the rate of output required for a specific application.